EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

   ```
   - We need to explicitely specify the `atmelsam` version as `v3.8.1` because as per the release notes, that platformio version is parity
 for adafruit samd board package v1.5.1.
 You can check this in the release notes for [`v3.8.0`](https://github.com/platformio/platform-atmelsam/releases/tag/v3.8.0)
   - But, this version of the `platform` is only compatible with an earlier version of the `framework`([v4.3.0](https://github.com/platformio/platformio-pkg-framework-arduinosam)) which unfortunately has been marked as obsolete.
-As a consequence, when platformio is compiled with the enviroment set as above, the required framework is unable to be installed automatically.
+As a consequence, when platformio is compiled with the enviroment set as above, the required framework fails to install automatically.
   - To solve this, you need to manually add this framework to the PIO core.
     - Download the zip from the [link](https://github.com/platformio/platformio-pkg-framework-arduinosam/releases/tag/v4.3.190711).
     - Unzip the archive and place the unzipped folder in  your platformIO core folder.
 The location should be equivalent to  `C:\Users\<user_name>\.platformio\packages` path on windows.